memakeit/mmi-form/guide/mmi-form.plugins.csrf.md

 * `_namespace` used to generate the hidden form field id
 * `id` used to generate the hidden form field id

+## Test Controllers

+A test controller is located in `classes/controller/mmi/form/test/plugin/csrf`.